Introduction

 The Chicano Movement was made up of South American groups such as the Cuban Americans, Colombian Americans, Costa Ricans, Hondurans, Chilean Americans, Ecuadorians and Dominican Americans.
 The movement was formed to fight against racial segregation of South American minorities as well as reassert their civil rights in the US during the1960s and 70s.

 The Chicano art works mostly focused on the themes that were used in literary works with the preferred media being murals and graphic art forms.
-Rasquache art is the most common style of Chicano art and it was a unique subset of the political movement2.
+Rasquache art is the most common style of Chicano art and it was a unique subset of the political movement.

 Frida Kahlo’s Art

 Frida Kahlo’s style of painting mostly involved the use of symbolic imagery and Mexican colors.
 She frequently incorporated the symbolic monkey in her art work which the Mexican culture depicted to be a symbol of lust but Kahlo portrayed the monkey as a tender creature in her work as well as a symbol of protection.
+Her paintings also portrayed a feminist reality that so many women suffered with.
+Her husband’s infidelities, her physical handicaps and her inability to conceive were viewed to be feministic realities that afflicted many women around the world.

+Many artists and curators viewed Frida Kahlo’s work to mostly portray feminist views as most of her paintings focused on women and gender issues.
+One of her artworks that demonstrated the feminist reality was a self portrait titled “My Birth” which she painted in 1932.
 In this painting, Kahlo’s head emerges from a woman’s outstretched legs with an image above the bed portraying the Mexican Virgin of Sorrow known as Mater Dolorosa being pierced by swords and weeping.
 This demonstration was a portrayal of Kahlo’s miscarriage which occurred before she painted the art work.

 Her “My Birth” self portrait was viewed by many feminist writers to be a depiction of childbirth issues in women that were not properly addressed in the Western world during that time.
 The self portrait was also a demonstration of the birth process where women played a more integral role than the men.
+Her focus on feminism and gender issues also portrayed the various challenges that women went through in the 20th and also the 21st century.
+Women struggled to find some self identity and self determination as they took up the roles of being mothers and wives within the family context.

 Kahlo developed an identity in her art work that was not easily expressed in the Mexican and Western society.
 Her art work dealt with conception, pregnancy, abortion and the role of women in a candid and open manner.
-Such candidness was viewed by many to be a political statement because before them women were not able to talk about such issues in the open.3
+Such candidness was viewed by many to be a political statement because before them women were not able to talk about such issues in the open.

 Despite the theme of psychological and physical pain in Kahlo’s work, other themes that were explores were those of Mexican cultural which were portrayed through the use of the country’s national colors.
 Some of her paintings depicted the love of Mexican things as well as Mexican nationalism which was referred to as “Mexicanidad”.
+She depicted “Mexicanidad” within her art works by the native clothes she wore in her self portraits as well as the furnishings that were in her home.
+She used elements from popular Mexican art forms such as the ex-votos and the retablos that were 19th century tin paintings created by traveling artists.

 The retablos paintings were used by these traveling artists to express their gratitude to the Catholic Saints after recovering from illnesses, diseases or from being rescued from disasters.
 Kahlo’s use of the ex-votos and retablos indigenous art themes demonstrated both political and cultural themes as she painted these themes in a way that was easily understood by the Mexican people.